Cooking For A Team

 I have four kids involved in sports.
 In addition to feeding my own kids, I always seem to be cooking for a team.
 I started cooking for travel teams when I started seeing how difficult and expensive it is to feed a team in a restaurant.
 In addition, having fast food doesn't help the team perform well.
 If you travel with a team that competes at locations far from home there are meal options besides going to a restaurant or ordering in.

-My daughter plays on a volleyball team that makes a number of overnight trips.
+My daughter and son play on volleyball teams that make a number of overnight trips.
 If I’m chaperoning, I have found it’s less expensive and more nutritious to bring home-cooked food rather than ordering in or taking the team to a restaurant.
 I’ve often teased her teammates that I’m going to write a book titled “How to Feed 25 people out of a Hotel Room” instead, I’ll just list a few ideas here.

 If the hotel room you are staying in will also double at the team dining room it helps to be creative with storage.
 Stashing team snacks in dresser drawers can keep them out of the way.
 Depending on the hotel room set up you can even arrange drawers by meals having breakfast items in the top drawer and lunch items in the middle drawer for example, which makes clean up much faster.